TBody/atomicpp/README.md

 }
 ```

+#### Kahan-Neumaier summation
-and; to add the elements of a list with significantly varying orders of magnitude to very high precision (avoids floating point rounding error)
+To add the elements of a list with significantly varying orders of magnitude to very high precision (avoids floating point rounding error) the Kahan-Neumaier algorithm is implemented as follows;

 ```cpp
 /**